 - equity from the sale of your current home

-- plus any funds available via a self build mortgage
+- funds available via a self build mortgage if required

 For even more advice, information and inspiration delivered straight to your door, subscribe to Homebuilding & Renovating magazine.